-During a live performance you will likely be spending most of your time in the Show view of the Multi-View.
+During a live performance you will likely be spending most of your time in the Show view.
 This is the main ProPresenter area where you can control and trigger your slides to your screens and literally, run the Show.

 Operator Notes -- Clicking this button allows you to add a small line to enter Notes into the program for a Presentation.
 Notes that are added here are shown at the top of the Presentation in a dark gray bar just below the Title.
 Operator Notes are useful if you need to include a general reminder about something related to the Presentation for the person running ProPresenter.

-Groups/Arrangements -- This button allows you to toggle open/closed the Arrangement window.
+Groups/Arrangements -- This button allows you to toggle open/closed the Arrangement window, and will show any selected arrangements, if not using the 'master' arrangement to the right of the Presentation Name.
 This is where you can setup your Arrangements and set what Arrangement will be used by the Presentation.
 For more information on creating and Arrangements and setting up Groups in your Presentation, go to the Groups/Arrangements section.

 Timeline -- This allows you to open the Timeline for the Presentation.
 The Timeline gives the option to create presentations with custom timings between slides or to record the slides to match a song with or without an audio track.
 More information on this feature can be found in the Timeline section.

 Destination Target -- The Destination Target button lets you set whether the Presentation you have selected will go to the Presentation or Announcements Layer.
 Your choice here would be dependent on how you have your screens and your Audience Look setup.
 More information on setting up your Audience Looks and the differences in the Presentation and Announcement Layers can be found here.